leonp/leonp.github.io/fiction/grimoire.md

 _Don’t come up here!_

-There was an iPad by the body, emitting an eldritch glow.
-Reading the wrong things, unprepared fool.
+There was an iPad by the body, emitting an eldritch glow. _Too easy to find difficult knowledge._